ZitongLan/ZitongLan.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior student majoring in Electrical Engineering at [Southeast University](https://www.seu.edu.cn/).
-I have a wide span of research interests in mobile and ubiquitous computing, wireless system and networking, and HCI.
+I am now a Year-0 PhD student at ESE department of [University of Pennsylvania](https://www.seas.upenn.edu/) under the supervision of professor [Mingmin Zhao](https://www.cis.upenn.edu/~mingminz/).
+My research interests are wireless sensing, mobile and ubiquitous computing.
+I am also in my final year of undergraduate study in Electrical Engineering at [Southeast University](https://www.seu.edu.cn/)

-I am now a remote research intern at [Umass Amherst](https://www.umass.edu/) advised by [Prof. Jie Xiong](https://people.cs.umass.edu/~jxiong/) and [Prof. Fusang Zhang](https://people.ucas.edu.cn/~zhangfusang?language=en) in wireless sensing system implementation and evaluation.
-I just finished a project about realizing intermittent computing on Arduino with [Prof. Yang Zhang](https://yangzhang.dev/).
-I have also worked with [Prof. Tengxiang Zhang](https://txzhang.info/) in the exploration of using spatial information of BLE devices to facilitate device selection.
+I am now a remote research intern at [Umass Amherst](https://www.umass.edu/) advised by [Jie Xiong](https://people.cs.umass.edu/~jxiong/) and [Fusang Zhang](https://people.ucas.edu.cn/~zhangfusang?language=en) in wireless sensing system implementation and evaluation.
+In the past, I worked on a project about realizing intermittent computing on Arduino with [Yang Zhang](https://yangzhang.dev/).
+I have also worked with [Tengxiang Zhang](https://txzhang.info/) in the exploration of using direction findings to facilitate device selection.

 See my **full CV** [here](http://zitonglan.github.io/files/cv_zitonglan.pdf).